Vazante (film): Release

 Vazante premiered in the Panorama section of the 67th Berlin International Film Festival.

+The film was later released in theaters in Brazil on November 9, 2017, and in the United States on January 12, 2018.

 Reception

 As of June 2020, the film holds an 85% approval rating on review aggregator Rotten Tomatoes, based on 34 reviews with an average rating of 7.16/10.
 On Metacritic, the film has a weighted average score of 68 out of 100, based on 12 critics, indicating "generally favorable reviews".

 The Hollywood Reporter described the film as 'a hushed opera that builds to a shattering climax.'